LPBeaulieu/RadioTTS/README.md

 - The <b>"pause_after_tts:"</b> and <b>"pause_after_song"</b> arguments define the duration of the silent segment after the TTS-rendered introduction to the music piece and after the song, respectively.
 You can modify the default duration of these silent segments (half a second for the pause after the introductions and 1 second for the pause after songs) by passing in the number of seconds (in decimal form and without units) after the <b>"pause_after_tts:"</b> and <b>"pause_after_song:"</b> arguments, respectively, when running the code.
 For example, 'py radio_tts.py "pause_after_tts:1" "pause_after_song:1.5"' would result in a 1 second pause after the TTS introductions and 1.5 seconds after the songs.
 Please note that any existing silent segments at the start and end of the songs are trimmed by the code before adding these pauses.

+-The default audio file format of the generated audio files is ".mp3" because of its prevalence.
+However, should you like to export your files in another format supported by ffmpeg, (such as ".m4a" or ".wav" files), simply enter the letters and numbers comprising the extension of your chosen audio file type, excluding the period, after the <b>"file_format:"</b> argument when running the Python code.
+For example, py radio_tts "intro" "file_format:m4a" would generate ".m4a" audio files.

 <br><b>And there you have it!</b> You're now ready create your own customized radio show playlist with your favorite music tracks! 🎼📻🎙